Administration Must Hit Pause on Its Proposed Vessel Speed Regulation

 The rule poses serious consequences to boaters, anglers, and our $170 billion industry and must undergo serious revisions in order to protect local economies, numerous small businesses, thousands of jobs, and the safety of boaters at sea.

-The administration must pause its proposal and engage recreational boating and fishing stakeholders to better understand the unique challenges NOAA’s rule present to our community and achieve our shared goal of protecting the right whale without compromising the nation’s number one outdoor recreation activity.
+The administration must engage and work with recreational boating and fishing industry stakeholders to identify opportunities to monitor the Right Whale population and understand the unique challenges NOAA’s rule presents to our community and achieve our shared goal of protecting marine wildlife without compromising the nation’s number one outdoor recreation activity.

 What’s at Stake